Twilight Zone: The Movie: Release, reception and legacy

+Joe Dante, director of the third segment and later Gremlins, reflected, "George and I benefited, because the other two episodes weren’t all that compelling and we got a lot of press, and it put us both on the map.
+Of course, George was already on the map, he’d made Road Warrior.
+I certainly wasn’t."

+Box office

 According to Box Office Mojo, it opened at number 4, grossing $6,614,366 in its opening weekend at 1,275 theaters, averaging $5,188 per theater (adjusting to $15,076,555 and a $11,825 average in 2009).
 It later expanded to 1,288 theaters and ended up grossing $29,450,919 in the United States and Canada.
 Internationally, it grossed $12.5 million for a worldwide gross of $42 million.
 Having cost $10 million to make, it was not the enormous hit which executives were looking for, but it was still a financial success and it helped stir enough interest for CBS to give the go-ahead to the 1980s TV version of The Twilight Zone.

 Home media

-The film was released to LaserDisc and VHS several times, most recently as part of WB's "Hits" line, and was released for DVD, HD DVD, and Blu-ray on October 9, 2007.
-Both the Blu-ray and DVD are out of print and are considered collector's items.
+The film was issued on VHS and LaserDisc by Warner Home Video in the 1980s and was later released on DVD, HD DVD and Blu-ray on 9 October 2007.
+The 2007 high-definition releases were reviewed on release and (as of the 2010s–2020s) the Warner-issued Blu-ray/DVD editions have become uncommon in retail and are frequently offered on secondary markets by collectors and resellers.